PhysicsDan/FLASH_FoamStructure/FoamStructure/README.md

 See [simConfig](./simConfig.py) for an example of a two layer target

 ## Custom density maps from numpy
-The density profile can also be read from a `numpy` `.npz` file by setting the following
+The density profile can also be read from a `numpy` `.npz` file by setting the following variables in `simConfig.py`
 ```python
 CUSTOM_DENS_MAP = True
 CUSTOM_DENS_MAP_FILE = "density_map.npz"